Extract

 and advanced up the north bank, a company of the Black Watch being

-these casualties were not wasted, the circle round Cronje was by their
+severe, but these casualties were not wasted, the circle round Cronje

-grand work much contracted and therefore strengthened.
-The Black Watch
+was by their grand work much contracted and therefore strengthened.

-lost 1 officer and 13 men killed, and 4 officers and 90 men wounded,
+The Black Watch lost 1 officer and 13 men killed, and 4 officers and

-Between 18th February and the end of April, when the IXth Division
+work at Paardeberg.
+Between 18th February and the end of April, when

-was broken up, the Highland Brigade had no very serious fighting What
+the IXth Division was broken up, the Highland Brigade had no very

-they did do during that period is briefly recounted under the Duke
+serious fighting What they did do during that period is briefly recounted

-of Cornwall’s Light Infantry, the senior regiment of the division.
+under the Duke of Cornwall’s Light Infantry, the senior regiment

 About